American paediatric specialist visits

 Teresa Long Pierce, PT, DPT

-Board-Certified Pediatric Clinical Specialist
+Board-Certified Paediatric Clinical Specialist

 Assistant Professor, Department of Physical Therapy, Philadelphia College of Osteopathic Medicine, Georgia Campus, USA